 Winter Weather

 Winter weather can follow along mid-latitude cyclone systems, but the conditions are vastly different.
-Winter weather can encompass multiple types of liquid and frozen precipitation, namely snow, sleet, and freezing rain.
+Winter weather can encompass multiple types of liquid and frozen precipitation, namely snow, sleet, freezing rain, and rain.
 For it to snow, the lower levels of the atmosphere must have a wet bulb (NOT air temperature) below 32 degrees Fahrenheit for the snowflakes to remain as hexagonal ice crystals.
 Sleet occurs when an area of warmer air melts the snowflake into a raindrop, but the raindrop refreezes completely within sub-freezing air above the surface.
 These appear as ice pellets when they hit the ground.
 Freezing rain occurs when the wet bulb temperature above the surface is warmer than 32 degrees Fahrenheit, but a vertically shallow layer of air near the surface is below freezing.
 This precipitation will fall as rain, but then freeze on or soon after contact with the ground.
-Winter weather can often times be incredibly difficult to predict due to how small the thresholds between these 3 types of precipitation are.
-A difference of a single degree anywhere between the cloud and the ground could make a forecast for 5-8 inches of snow fall as only rain.
+Should the wet bulb temperature profile remain above freezing consistently, what originates as snow will melt and stay as rain to the surface.

 A cross-sectional example of how warm air can transform snow into different precipitation types.
 Credit to NWS Indiana